-<12> Section 3.1.1: Kerberos via proxy authentication is only supported in Windows 8, Windows Server 2012, Windows 8.1, Windows Server 2012 R2, Windows 10, and Windows Server 2016 Technical Preview.
+<11> Section 3.1.1: Kerberos via proxy authentication is onlynot supported in Windows 8, Windows Server 2012, Windows 8.1, Windows Server 2012 R2, Windows 10, and Windows Server 2016.

 <13> Section 3.1.2: Negotiation retransmission timer, notify retransmission timer, authentication retry timer, responder time-out timer, NAT-T keep-alive timer, quick mode rekey timer.
-Implemented in Windows Vista, Windows Server 2008, Windows 7, Windows Server 2008 R2, Windows 8, Windows Server 2012, Windows 8.1, Windows Server 2012 R2, Windows 10, and Windows Server 2016 Technical Preview.
+Implemented in Windows-Vista, Windows Server 2008, Windows 7, or Windows Server 2008 R2, Windows 8, Windows Server 2012, Windows 8.1, Windows Server 2012 R2, Windows 10, and Windows Server 2016.

-Negotiation retransmission timer: The first retransmission occurs after two seconds.
+<12> Section 3.1.2: Negotiation retransmission timer: The first retransmission occurs after two seconds.
 The time-out is doubled for each subsequent retransmission up to a maximum of four retransmissions.
 In the shutdown phase, one retransmission, at most, is performed as described in section 3.1.7.

-In Windows 7, Windows Server 2008 R2, Windows 8, Windows Server 2012, Windows 8.1, Windows Server 2012 R2, Windows 10, and Windows Server 2016 Technical Preview, the number of retransmissions of the first negotiation packet sent by the initiator is reduced to 3.
+In Windows 7, and later and in Windows Server 2008 R2, Windows 8, Windows Server 2012, Windows 8.1, Windows Server 2012 R2, Windows 10, and Windows Server 2016 and later, the number of retransmissions of the first negotiation packet sent by the initiator is reduced to 3.
 Additionally, if in co-existence mode (section 1.7), and the IKEv1 negotiation gets a valid response to its first packet, then AuthIP stops its retransmission timer.
 If in negotiation discovery mode (see [MS-IKEE] section 1.3.5), and the responder replies with cleartext (TCP or UDP for example), then AuthIP stops its retransmission timer on receiving cleartext for the same connection that caused the initial the AuthIP negotiation.